Jonah Heim Player Props: Rangers vs. Yankees

 Jonah Heim At The Plate

-- In 20.0% of his games this year, he has gone deep, and 5.2% of his trips to the plate.
+- In 19.0% of his games this season, he has homered, and 4.9% of his trips to the plate.

-- Heim has driven home a run in nine games this year (45.0%), including more than one RBI in 30.0% of his games and producing three or more of his team's runs on three occasions..
+- Heim has picked up an RBI in 47.6% of his games this season, with more than one RBI in 28.6% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.